RetroRenting: An Online Policy for Service Caching at the Edge

-Our goal in this work is to design online service caching policies for the application provider which aim to minimize the total cost it incurs for serving requests, which is a combination of the request forwarding cost, the service download cost and the edge server rental cost.
-We consider two classes of request arrival processes: (i) \textit{adversarial arrivals}: the request sequence is arbitrary and the performance of any online policy is measured by its competitive ratio, which provides a worst-case guarantee on its performance for any request arrival sequence in comparison to the optimal offline policy, which has knowledge of the entire arrival sequence a-priori. (ii) \textit{i.i.d. stochastic arrivals}: requests are generated according to an i.i.d. stochastic process and we compare the expected cost of a proposed policy with that of the optimal online policy which does not have knowledge of sample path of future arrivals, but can exploit the statistics of the stochastic process to make caching decisions.
+Our goal in this work is to design online service hosting policies for the application provider which aim to minimize the total cost it incurs for serving requests, which is a combination of the request forwarding cost, the service download cost and the edge server rental cost.
+We consider two classes of request arrival processes: (i) \textit{adversarial arrivals}: the request sequence is arbitrary and the performance of any online policy is measured by its competitive ratio, which provides a worst-case guarantee on its performance for any request arrival sequence in comparison to the optimal offline policy, which has knowledge of the entire arrival sequence a-priori. (ii) \textit{i.i.d. stochastic arrivals}: requests are generated according to an i.i.d. stochastic process and we compare the expected cost of a proposed policy with that of the optimal online policy which does not have knowledge of sample path of future arrivals, but can exploit the statistics of the stochastic process to make service hosting decisions.